gertst/zigbee2mqtt.io/docs/devices/ZSDR-850.md

 <!-- Notes BEGIN: You can edit here.
 Add "## Notes" headline if not already present. -->

+## Pairing
+Press the hidden side button of the device with a paper clip for more than 2 seconds.
+The main button led will flash rapidly.
+Then make sure the device is awake during pairing phase or the configuration may fail.
+To ensure device is awake press the hidden side button every 2 seconds until configuration is done in Zigbee2MQTT logs.

 <!-- Notes END: Do not edit below this line -->